-Our London City Airport hotels are the only place to rest your head if you’re flying in and out of this Docklands airport.
-The most centrally located of all the capital’s airports, it serves European and internal destinations, plus New York JFK.
-If you’re going to The O2, ExCel or working in Canary Wharf and Docklands, staying at one of our hotels near London City Airport will put you right next to where you need to be whilst giving you great access to places like Tower Bridge, the City, Bank, St Paul’s, Westfield Stratford City and the West End.
+Our London City Airport hotels make reaching last-minute flights from London City Airport easy.
+Although London City Airport is one of the smaller airports in London, it’s an important transport hub near the heart of the city and handles domestic flights across the UK, Europe and even as far as New York.
+If you’re going to the O2, ExCel Centre or working in Canary Wharf and Docklands, staying at one of our hotels near London City Airport will put you right next to where you need to be while giving you great access to places like Tower Bridge, the City, Bank, St Paul’s Cathedral, Westfield Stratford City and the West End.

 Hotels near London City Airport

 Airport parking is hassle-free when you book through our partners at Holiday Extras.
 Add airport parking after your hotel booking and wake up ready to enjoy your flight, with your car parking completely taken care of.

 Start your trip in VIP style and enjoy comfy seats, internet access, complimentary food & drink and more at an airport lounge before you take off.
 Add an airport lounge after your hotel booking easily with our partners, Holiday Extras.

 Zoom through passport control and security with a fast track pass.
 Add a fast track pass after your hotel booking with our partner, Holiday Extras, and you’ll move to the priority lane – spend less time queuing and more time relaxing before your flight.

 Take the stress out of your next flight with our guide to London City Airport.
 We have handy tips on where to park, what to do while you wait, where to charge your phone and the best places to eat and shop at Heathrow, Gatwick, Stansted, Luton and London City Airport.